-(3) WORLD LITERATURE I: BEGINNINGS TO THE SIXTEENTH CENTURY
+WORLD LITERATURE I: BEGINNINGS TO THE SIXTEENTH CENTURY

-F/Odd Years This course examines significant developments in world literature and intellectual history from the beginnings of recorded time to the sixteenth century.
+F/Odd Years This course examines significant developments in world literature and intellectual history as they are reflected in literary texts from the beginnings of recorded time to the sixteenth century.
 Prerequisite: EN110.